navikt/isdialogmote/README.md

 ### Run Application

 #### Create Docker Image
-Creating a docker image should be as simple as `docker build -t ispersonoppgave .`
+Creating a docker image should be as simple as `docker build -t isdialogmote .`

 #### Run Docker Image
-`docker run --rm -it -p 8080:8080 ispersonoppgave`
+`docker run --rm -it -p 8080:8080 isdialogmote`

 ### Cache
 This application uses Redis for caching.
 Redis is deployed automatically on changes to workflow or config on master branch.
-For manual deploy, run: `kubectl apply -f .nais/redis-config.yaml`.
+For manual deploy, run: `kubectl apply -f .nais/redis-config.yaml` or `kubectl apply -f .nais/redisexporter.yaml`.